derprogrammierboss/LiveClock/README.md

 # LiveClock
-Live Clock with HTML, CSS and Js
+Live Clock with HTML, CSS and Js.
 In this Project you can display a live clock which updates in real time.

-# Linked
-index.html, style.css and script.js are linked.

 # All in one file
 allInOne.html is one file which contains all code and still works.

 # Demo
 https://derprogrammierboss.github.io/liveClock.html